hagenhaus/hagenhaus-com/en/docs/index.md

 Here is my to-do list:

+1. Create a hagenhaus-press repository.
+Use by hagenhaus.com and genesis.
 1. For getPortals and getPortal, push `allowJoinedFields` into stored procedure like insertPortal.
 1. Make updatePortal the same as insertPortal.
 1. List categories to customize.
 Then, customize each.